BeaAngelaRicafort/CMPSC-311/Lab 1/README.md

-# CMPSC 311 Lab1
-Please refer to the Lab1_ReadMe pdf for lab description and instructions.
+Please refer to the Lab1_ReadMe PDF for lab description.